-Get ready for the New Year with inspiration, reflection, and a sense of community, through the activities you choose ... music, personal reflection, baking, or learning!
+Get ready for the New Year with inspiration, reflection, and a sense of community, through the activities you choose ... singing, learning, or personal reflection.
 All are welcome, no experience is necessary.

 REFLECTION AND RENEWAL: PREPARING FOR THE HIGH HOLIDAYS

 Sunday, August 29, 7:00-9:00pm PDT, online

 The High Holidays invite us to reflect on our lives.
 How are we using the time we have?
 In what we ways are we living by our deepest values, and in what ways might we want to change?
 How can we strengthen connections with those we love, and use our gifts to make a difference in the world?

 We'll explore these core questions together through learning, writing, and discussion, drawing on Jewish wisdom, led by Rabbi Bridget Wynne.
 All are welcome, and no experience is necessary.